-Residential Facility Type Zone Maximum Number of Parking Spaces
+Residential Facility Type Zone Maximum Number of Parking Spaces One-Family Dwelling.

-One-Family Dwelling.
 CBD, S-15, D-LM, and D-CO Zones.
-One and one-quarter (11⁄4) parking spaces per dwelling unit.

-One-Family Dwelling with
+One and one-quarter (11⁄2) parking spaces per dwelling unit.
+One-Family Dwelling with Secondary Unit.
+Two-Family Dwelling.

-Secondary Unit.
 All other zones.
 No maximum parking requirement.

-Two-Family Dwelling.

 Multifamily Dwelling.
+All other zones. no maximum parking requirement.
 Mobile Home.